gschmutz/stream-processing-workshop/04a-wikipedia-data-ingestion-with-python/README.md

-# Wikipedia Data Ingestion with Kafka Connect
+# Wikipedia Data Ingestion with Python

 In this workshop we will be using Kafka Connect to get the data from the Wikipedia Recent Changes stream into Kafka.